totoro642/google-cloud-java/docs/universe_domain.md

 You can retrieve the endpoint from the Setting's `getUniverseDomain()` method.
 This will return the resolved Universe Domain back.

-## Compatibility with ...
+## Universe Domain Compatibility with
 ### ...
 DirectPath
-Currently, DirectPath code only works in the GDU
+Currently, DirectPath code only works in the GDU.
+If the Universe Domain is configured to not be in the GDU, DirectPath will not be used.
 ### ...
 GDC-H
 Universe Domain is incompatible with GDC-H. Do not set the Universe Domain if you are using GDC-H Credentials.